sybrew/the-seo-framework/readme.txt

 In this minor update, we bring you support for PHP 8 and WordPress 5.6.
 We also resolved a few issues with sitemap support for Polylang, and improved accessibility by making the page-visibility settings dynamically cohesive with the SEO-visibility settings.
 We also...
 TODO

-TODO retest with latest PHP 8.0.0 RC.
 TODO WP Bug found: When index.php permalinks are used, the permalinks to the attachment pages (leading from the admin interface) do not include the index.php prefix.

 TODO: Add Polylang's changes to sitemap KB article, and show examples there (e.g., alt versions, etc.).
 TODO: Add Core sitemaps integration changes to sitemap KB article.
-	TODO clean up Core sitemaps integration.
-Revalidate changes...

-TODO reminify all changed browser files.
-Perhaps we've forgotten some?

 **For everyone:**

 * **Added:**
-	* TSF is now compatible with PHP 8.0.0-RC2<https://wiki.php.net/todo/php80>.
+	* TSF is now compatible with PHP 8.0.0.
 This ensures compatibility with PHP 8.0.0 when it becomes generally available, but changes may be provisionary.
 		* Although a new PHP version is exciting, we advise against updating until the dust has settled.
 PHP 8.0 brings many deprecations and breaking changes, and those will probably cause many issues on your website for months to come, until all your plugins and theme have been updated accordingly.
 There's also no noticeable nor notable benefit using PHP 8.0 over PHP 7.4 for WordPress.
 	* When Polylang is active, you can access any sitemap language via the `lang` query --- even when Polylang settings are configured otherwise.
 This helps mitigate any sporadic issues you might still encounter.
 		* For example (es for Spanish sitemap): `https://example.com/sitemap.xml?lang=es`.